Freeway Series: History

 During the 2002 World Series, there was a moment of peace in the rivalry as a result of the nightmares the Dodgers and their fans were facing because the Angels played the San Francisco Giants, the fierce in-state rivals of the Dodgers.
 The Los Angeles Times called the series "the Dodgers' 'Nightmare Series.'"
 The New York Post called it "the worst-scenario World Series for the Dodgers."
 The San Francisco Chronicle called the series "a Dodger fan's worst nightmare."
 The Dodgers and their fans, including Chairman Bob Daly and former manager Tommy Lasorda, rooted for the eventual champions and attended their games in Anaheim.
 Lasorda was at Game 2 and stood behind the batting cage and said that he's a big fan of Angels manager Mike Scioscia (Scioscia had spent his entire 13 year playing career with the Dodgers).
 Daly attended Game 7 and sat near the Angels dugout, as a fan of late Angels owner Gene Autry.
 This series was the Angels first, and to date, only championship.
-Of note, the Dodgers have played what is considered the Angels biggest rival, the Oakland Athletics, in the 1974 and 1988 World Series.
+Of note, the Dodgers have played who is considered the Angels biggest rival, the Oakland Athletics, in the 1974 and 1988 World Series.

 The Angels' Mike Trout and the Dodgers' Clayton Kershaw both won the MVP awards for their respective leagues in 2014.

 History was made in when two MVPs were chosen from the same metropolitan area with the Angels outfielder Mike Trout winning the American League MVP and Dodger pitcher Clayton Kershaw winning National League MVP for the year.
 This occurred again in when the Angels' Trout and Dodgers' Cody Bellinger won their league's respective MVP awards.

-Shohei Ohtani spent his first 6 seasons with the Angels before signing a 10-year, $700 million contract with the Dodgers in 2023.
+Shohei Ohtani spent his first 6 seasons with the Angels before signing a 10-year, $700 million contract with the Dodgers in 2023. $680 million of the contract was deferred.

-Another recent point of contention between the two fanbases occurred on December 9, 2023, when Angels’ star Shohei Ohtani signed with the Dodgers for $700 million.
+Since the dawn of free-agency in the mid 1970s, both franchises have fought over star players on the open market, including Reggie Jackson, Vladimir Guerrero, Zack Greinke, Anthony Rendon, among others.
+A recent point of contention between the two fanbases occurred on December 9, 2023, when Angels’ star Shohei Ohtani signed with the Dodgers for $700 million.
 Ohtani's decision to leave the Angels to sign with the Dodgers led to some Angels fans dubbing him a "traitor" and "sell-out".
 Following the firing of Ippei Mizuhara in 2024 due to his theft of $4.5 million from Ohtani for sports betting, animosity towards Ohtani's departure from Angels fans only grew.
 The first regular season meetings between the two teams since the signing took place on June 21, 2024 at Dodger Stadium and on September 3, 2024 at Angel Stadium.
+Ohtani would have immiedate success with the Dodgers, winning two Most Valuable Player awards and consecutive World Series in his first two seasons.

 In 2025, the Angels swept the season-series from the Dodgers, 6-0, for just the second time since the two teams began playing each other in the regular season in 1997.
-However, this would be a small blemish for the Dodgers on the season, as they would win their second of back-to-back championships against the Toronto Blue Jays in seven games.